-Comment: A long-term care association requested that the regulations be amended to allow facilities to count reusable PPE differently from single-use PPE.
+Comment: The associations requested that the regulations be amended to allow facilities to count reusable PPE differently from single-use PPE.

-Response: As has been noted previously, the Department finds that there is no reliable, accurate method to calculate single- versus multi-use PPE differently.
+Response: The Department finds that there is no reliable, accurate method to calculate singleversus multi-use PPE differently.
 Manufacturers have varying standards for reusability, there is no sound way for facilities to account for PPE that is being worn or washed when calculating the stockpile, and in the past facilities have inaccurately reported their reusable PPE amounts when the Department employed a standard adjustor to account for reusability.
-Accordingly, no modifications have been made to the regulation.
+Accordingly, no modifications have been made to this regulation as a result of these comments.